vrluckyin/LongRunningTaskTemplate/README.md

-# LongRunningTaskTemplate
+# LongRunningTask Template
-LongRunningTaskTemplate for DotNet Core
+Long Running Task Template for DotNet Core

 There are multiple usage of this template: